 While participating in study abroad and/or international programs, participants are representing the University of the Incarnate Word.
 Any violation of the policies and procedures of UIW, including the UIW Student Code of Conduct, and/or violation of the host country laws, could result in dismissal from the program and additional disciplinary action upon return, including the possibility of being expelled from the host/home university.

-Participants will adhere to the laws of my host country.
+Participants will adhere to the laws of the host country.
 In the event participants require legal representation in the host country, participants will be responsible for seeking and acquiring legal representation.
 Participants are solely responsible for any and all legal fees.

 Participants will agree and understand the following are unacceptable, and engaging in any of them constitutes grounds for dismissal from the program, banned from participating in the program, and being returned to the United States at the participant’s own expense at the absolute and sole discretion of the UIW representative(s) on site: